Cyber Security – Have you done enough?

 We see so many small business leaders install antimalware and antivirus software and call it a day.
 They think attackers are really out to target larger enterprises and that they’re safe in obscurity.

 In recent years, cyber security insurance has emerged as an old answer to this ever-growing problem.
 Like any insurance policy, cyber security insurance can give you peace of mind that you won’t go out of business following a data breach.

 But is cyber security insurance really the answer?
-If you invest in the right managed security services, you may not need to sink money into expensive cyber security insurance policies.
+If you invest in the right managed security services, you may not need to sink money into expensive insurance policies.
 Here’s what you should consider.

 The Appeal of Cybersecurity Insurance

 A recent episode of the NPR Planet Money podcast walked through an all-too-familiar story to make the case for cyber security insurance.